AMReX-Astro/Microphysics/nse_solver/nse_compatibility/README.md

 * Note that the integration doesn't achieve NSE even though we have USE_NSE_NET=TRUE is due to the reference size of the cell.
 By setting nse.nse_dx_independet=1 will fix this.

+Script will print out all burn_state cases when nse_dx_independent is not enabled.
+It will only print out burn_state cases that didn't enter NSE when nse_dx_independent=1